 So same ports one difference though and this has to do with the platform difference when it comes to ports while the g15 has two USB C ports

-The m16 because it’s running on intel and intel has thunderbolt as intellectual property gets complicated that’s the way it is has one USB C and one thunderbolt 4 port.
+The m16 because it’s running on intel and intel has thunderbolt as the intellectual property gets complicated that’s the way it has one USB C and one thunderbolt 4 port.

-Asus Zephyrus G15 vs M16: I don’t think that’s going to matter for most folk unless you’re into professional commercial video production that sort of thing.
+I don’t think that’s going to matter for most folk unless you’re into a professional commercial video production that sort of thing.

-Lots of small reads and writes but it does allow for a fatter interface to the GPU that said on the m16 I’m not seeing this is a 3060 it scored any higher than 3060 that are running on a pci X8 bus.
+Lots of small reads and writes but it does allow for a faster interface to the GPU that said on the m16 I’m not seeing this as a 3060 it scored any higher than 3060 that is running on a PCI X8 bus.

-So geeky stuff right there right the not so geeky difference here is while both of these are available with wide gamut full p3 QHD displays of basically 2560 by 1440
+So geeky stuff right there right then not so geeky difference here is while both of these are available with a wide gamut of full p3 QHD displays of basically 2560 by 1440

 On the g15 you get a little extra height you get a 16 by 10 aspect ratio so 2560 by 1600.
 It’s 0.6 inches bigger and it does feel noticeably bigger

-So that’s a compelling thing and you can’t get that with the g15 while the displays are similar in terms of color gamut contrast.
+So that’s a compelling thing and you can’t get that with the g15 while the displays are similar in terms of colour gamut contrast.

 Asus Rog Zephyrus M16 Vs Asus Rog Zephyrus G15 QHD Gaming Laptop Comparison: Ryzen vs Intel Tiger Lake

 |0.45 Black Level|

 Asus Rog Zephyrus M15 QHD Display Metrics: